 Many patients find support and advice from other alopecia sufferers helpful.
 There are many patient support groups available around the UK.
 These can help you adjust to and accept your hair loss while your treatment is ongoing.
 Find a support group at Alopecia UK.

-The most common sign of regrowth is vellus hair.
+The most common sign of hair regrowth is vellus hair.
 These thin hairs are likely to be a different colour to the rest of your hair (usually a greyish-white), but will eventually blend in as they grow .

 It’s sometimes easy to mistake exclamation mark hair for vellus hair.
 However, exclamation mark hairs are usually a sign of continuing hair loss rather than regrowth .
 They’re often shorter and spikier than vellus hairs, and taper towards the scalp (like an exclamation mark).
 A professional trichologist will be able to tell you if you have exclamation mark hairs or vellus hairs.